 • Google has several parcels in the area around the Diridon Station and SAP Center, and is negotiating with the city for 11 more parcels (See lists at end of story.)

 Google is interested in working with the city to bring 8 million-10 million square feet of office space to the area, plus housing, retail and amenities, the amount of which is unspecified.
-Community groups have started meeting to prioritize requests of the internet giant relative to the massive development.

 Other office buildings with plans submitted include: